ylvao/HEL-8048/README.md

 This project is the exam work for the course HEL-8048 (Advanced data analysis and visualization using programming) during the spring of 2025.

-The projects looks at how the weight of different Pokémon has changes through the generations
+The projects looks at how the weight of different Pokémon has changes through the generations.

 ## File overwiew